-7.12 Non -Specified Investments: Any investment not meeting the definition of a specified investment is classed as a non-specified investment.
-The Council does not intend to make any investments denominated in foreign currencies, nor any that are defined as capital expenditure by legislation, such as company shares.
+7.11 Non -Specified Investments: Any investment not meeting the definition of a specified investment is classed as a non-specified investment.
+The Council does not intend to make any investments denominated in foreign currencies, however if opportunities arise these will be evaluated.
+The Council does not intent to make any investments that are defined as capital expenditure by legislation, such as company shares.
 Non-specified investments will be limited to long term investments i.e. those that are due to mature 12 months or longer from the date of arrangement, and investments with bodies and schemes not meeting the definition on high credit quality.
 Limits on non-specified investments are shown in table 3 below.